 The very first thing that I tell students to do when they come to class is to sit or lie down, close their eyes, turn inwards from their day and pay attention to the quality of their breath.

 As soon as we actually become more present and focus on the current of our breath, it starts to regulate and take on its own unique biorhythm.
-Yogic breathing over time and with practice becomes a delicate, effortless dance, that involves actively moving your breath while passively receiving its flow.
+Yogic breathing over time and with practice becomes a delicate, effortless dance, that involves actively moving with your breath while passively receiving its flow.
 We are not trying to overpower, master or manipulate the breath (which I quite often witness with beginners).
-A practiced yogi instead witnesses, listens, observes, invites freedom, spaciousness and allows the breath to breathe their body, then their practice becomes one that involves effortless effort.
+A practised yogi instead witnesses, listens, observes, invites freedom, spaciousness and allows the breath to breathe their body, then their practice becomes one that involves effortless effort.

-One of the primary goals of yoga is to calm the mind while energizing the body, to do this, the breath becomes our guide and support, when we flow with our breath, our practice becomes a smooth, fluent moving meditation.
+One of the primary goals of yoga is to calm the mind while energising the body, to do this, the breath becomes our guide and support, when we flow with our breath, our practice becomes a smooth, fluent moving meditation.

 When focusing on the breath during our physical asana practice, the control of the breath shifts from the brain stem (medulla oblongata) to the cerebral cortex (evolved part of the brain) due to us being aware of the breath.
 It’s in that moment, when we are aware, that the magic starts to happen.
 The mind will become quieter and a deeper state of consciousness arises, emotional stress and random thoughts are less likely to occur. .